ozskywalker/oddcode/README.md

 # oddcode
 Odd bits and pieces that I've written for odd jobs, or found useful and liberally copypasta'd it :)

+* EnableDisable-FileSecurity.ps1 - Powershell byte-sized one-liners for disabling then re-enabling that pesky "Open File - Security Warning" dialog when trying to execute an installer (grumble..)
 * exceltricks_formatToGB.txt - Excel Trick for formatting a given number into MB/TB/GB/PB
 * droplet_get_ip - Get IP Address of a DigitalOcean Droplet
 * Get-PendingReboot - PSH Function to check server if a pending reboot condition exists